osrf-migration/vrx-wiki/tutorials/CreateDocks.md

       </author>

       <description>
-        My custom dock.
+        My custom dock base.
       </description>
     </model>
 ```

-* Next, create the `model.sdf.erb` file nside the `my_dock_base` directory and edit it with your favorite editor:
+* Next, create the `model.sdf.erb` file inside the `my_dock_base` directory and edit it with your favorite editor:

 ```
 #!bash